Tanami/symta/doc/symta-by-example.md

 Now, after initializing the fields, constructor evaluates its body - the `| say "created a point: [Me]"`.

 Sometimes we can reuse pre-existing functionality.
-To do that Symta provides inheritance.
+To do that, Symta provides inheritance.
 Here is how we can declare a `circle` type, which extends point with a radius around it:
 ```
 type circle{X Y R} base/point{X Y} radius/R
 circle.as_text = "point [$base] with radius [$radius]"